 Examines the people and culture of select countries with strong economies in Spanish America, and emphasis on understanding their importance as trading partners for the United States.
 Taught in Spanish.
 3340 Introduction to Hispanic Literature (3-3-0) Prerequisite: SPAN 3301 or permission of instructor.
 Introduction to Hispanic literatures through a survey of representative texts from Spain and Spanish America.
 Basic techniques for literary interpretation through analysis of the major literary genres.
 Taught in Spanish.
 3342 Hispanic Literature in the U.S. (3-3-0) Prerequisite: SPAN 3301 or permission of instructor.
 Analysis of 19th century to present day literature written in Spanish by authors of Spanish American origin in what is today the United States.
 Taught in Spanish.
-4098 Spanish Portfolio (0-0-0) Prerequisite: Declaring Spanish major and filing for graduation.
+3360 Spanish Grammar (3-3-0) Prerequisite: SPAN 2302/2312 or placement by exam.
+A course in grammar as a linguistic system, with attention to dialectical differences in language use in the Hispanic world, in order to help students with the grammatical accuracy of their writing, both in their Spanish courses and in their professional capacities.
+Taught in Spanish.
+3399 Directed Study in Spanish (3-3-0) Prerequisite: Junior standing; formal approval by department chair and dean; cumulative GPA of 3.0 and GPA of 3.3 in the specific area of directed study.
+Selected topics in the field; intensive individual study under the guidance of a faculty member.
+4098 Spanish Portfolio Prerequisite: Declaring Spanish major and filing for graduation.
 This non-credit course certifies that a degree requirement (submission of a portfolio of samples of the student's coursework) has been fulfilled by a student majoring in the BA in Spanish.
 The student enrolls in SPAN 4098 in the semester of anticipated graduation and submits a portfolio of about five writing projects from a range of upper level courses approved for the Spanish major.
 As an introduction to these writings, the students writes a 500-word reflective essay that shows the student's growth by explaining the choice of projects and the particular Spanish major skills evident in each.
 The portfolio is graded S for being submitted or IP for not being submitted.
 Only a grade of S, certified by the degree coordinator, allows graduation.
 4310 Spanish Linguistics (3-3-0) Prerequisite: SPAN 3301 or approval of chair.
 An introduction to Spanish linguistics.
 The course gives an overview of language, current linguistic theory, phonetics, phonology, morphology, syntax, history of the Spanish language, and types of variation.
 The course is taught primarily in Spanish.
-4380 Field Experience in Spanish Prerequisite: SPAN 3301, 3302, 3320, junior standing and approval of department chair.
-Placement of students in private or public sector jobs related to their chosen supplemental concentration.
-Work may be paid or unpaid.
-Written reports, conferences with the instructor and other academic work are required.
-4390 Special Topics in Spanish (3-3-0) Prerequisite: SPAN 3301.
+4340 Survey of Spanish Literature from the Middle Ages to 1700 (3-3-0) Prerequisite: SPAN 3301, 3340 or permission of instructor.
+Study of the literature of Spain from the Middle Ages through 1700.
+Taught in Spanish.